Vijay-Akshar/Autogen/README.md

 exitcode: 0 (execution succeeded)
 Code output:
-RVrd>.T:(78HnPs8g_Aw
+11*00Cc&1@!s#kL3P%

 --------------------------------------------------------------------------------
 assistant (to user_proxy):

 Great!
-The code has successfully generated a strong password: 'RVrd>.T:(78HnPs8g_Aw'.
-This password is 20 characters long and includes a mix of uppercase and lowercase letters, numbers, and special characters.
-The characters are chosen randomly, so it's very unlikely that the password will include common words or phrases.
-This makes it a very strong password.
+The new password '11*00Cc&1@!s#kL3P%' is stronger than the original one.
+It has a length of 18 characters, includes more special characters, and the characters have been shuffled around.
+This makes it harder for an attacker to guess the password.

-Remember to store your password in a secure place and do not share it with anyone.
+Remember to store your password in a secure place, and consider using a password manager to manage your passwords.

 TERMINATE

 --------------------------------------------------------------------------------
 Replying as user_proxy.
 Provide feedback to assistant.
 Press enter to skip and use auto-reply, or type 'exit' to end the conversation: exit

->>>>>>>> TERMINATING RUN (8debe3ef-c27a-4382-b2d2-80499c2b93c6): User requested to end the conversation Do you want to enter another password? (yes/no): no Session terminated.
+>>>>>>>> TERMINATING RUN (994d4b85-bdf5-4097-af1a-b82902f7ebf6): User requested to end the conversation Do you want to enter another password? (yes/no): no Session terminated.
 ```